Less is different: why sparse networks with inhibition differ from complete graphs

 The order parameter of the systems is the time average of the fraction of spiking neurons (firing density) $\rho[t] = \left\langle X_i[t]\right\rangle \equiv \frac{1}{N}\sum_{i=1}^N X_i[t]$.
 In simulations, its time average $\displaystyle \rho^{*} = \avg{\rho[t]}_t $ is calculated after disregarding transients.

 As shown in \cite{Girardi-Schappo2021}, it is possible to derive a mean-field (MF) calculation that is exact for complete graph networks with self-averaging parameters.
 This calculation predicts an AT.
-The leakage parameter $\mu$ does not change the phase transition qualitative properties as critical exponents, universality class, etc. but only the transition point location~\cite{Menesse2021}.
-So, we examine the case $\mu = 0$, where MF leads to the exact self-consistent equation \cite{Girardi-Schappo2021}:
+The leakage parameter $\mu$ does not change the properties of the phase transition such as the critical exponents, universality class, etc. but only the location of the transition point~\cite{Menesse2021}.
+So, we examine the case $\mu = 0$, where MF leads to the exact self-consistent equation (full analytical derivation of the CGMF self-consistent equation is presented in Supplemental Material I.A):

 where $\bar{W} = pJ-qW$, $h = I-\theta$, $p=N_E/N$ and $q=N_I/N = 1-p$ are the fractions of excitatory and inhibitory populations.
 Here, we define $ J = \avg{J_{ij}}$, $W=\left\langle W_{ij} \right\rangle$, $I=\avg{I_i }$, $\theta= \avg{\theta_i}$ as the average over neurons.